imytk/ALIFE_Public_Expo/Zone 2 - The Line Between Living and Non-Living/placards/zone_2_placard.md

 # Where Do You Draw The Line?

-From the smallest microbe to the largest whale, we instinctively recognize "life" when we see it.
+From the smallest microbe to the largest whale, we often feel we instinctively recognize "life" when we see it.
 But peel back the surface, and the question of what exactly makes a system truly alive becomes surprisingly difficult to answer.
 What exactly makes something alive?
-Is it movement?
+Is it simply movement?
 Growth?
 Intelligence?
 Autonomy?
 Or is there a deeper, more fundamental essence that defines the very spark of life?

 This isn't a simple checklist.
-Scientists, philosophers, and curious minds have grappled with this question for centuries.
+Scientists, philosophers, and curious minds have grappled with this mystery for centuries.
 The boundary between a "living" organism and "non-living" matter isn't always as clear-cut as it seems, especially as we discover bizarre new entities on Earth, search for life in the cosmos, or even begin to create our own artificial systems.

 In this zone, we invite you to step into this ambiguity.
 Actively consider this boundary and how you draw the distinction – and why.
 What qualities do you believe are truly essential for a system to be considered alive?
 Be prepared: the examples and ideas presented here may challenge your assumptions and make you rethink your definition entirely!

 # The Characteristics of Life: A Scientific View

-To help define and classify the wide variety of "life" forms we encounter, scientists often rely on a set of seven universally accepted characteristics (although this is sometimes challenged!).
+To help define and classify the wide variety of "life" forms we encounter, scientists often rely on a set of universally accepted characteristics (although this is sometimes challenged!).
 Most entities we definitively call "alive" exhibit all of these properties.
 If something misses even one, its "life status" becomes a topic of debate!

-Let's explore these key features:
+Let's explore these characteristics with some examples:

 - Organization: Living things are highly ordered and complex.
 They're built from specialized parts (like cells) that work together in a structured way.
-Consider the intricate internal machinery of a single cell, or the precise arrangement of organs within an animal.
+Consider the internal machinery of a single cell, or the precise arrangement of organs within an animal, that interact to keep these systems alive.

 - Metabolism: All living organisms take in energy and materials from their environment and transform them to grow, reproduce, and maintain themselves.
 This is how they fuel life's processes.
 From a plant converting sunlight into sugars, to an animal breaking down food for energy, life is a constant chemical transformation.